ilic5000/pabkvizgenerator/README.md

 # pabkvizgenerator - TBD

-Computer vision (cv2 and ffmpeg) + OCR (EasyOCR and tesseract) python based project for finding and extracting questions and correct answers from **video files** of popular TV game shows in the Balkan region.
+Computer vision (cv2 and ffmpeg) + OCR (EasyOCR and tesseract) python based crawler for finding and extracting questions and correct answers from **video files** of popular TV game shows in the Balkan region.

 ## Idea & Motivation